An elections worker wanted to serve her country. A stew of conspiracy theories and vitriol awaited

 “Election Heroes Work Here,” proclaimed a sign outside her office door.

-“I have an amazing staff who all have their part and who do their job to perfection,” Burgess said.

-Across parts of the U.S., local election officials exhausted by the harassment and demands of the job have retired or left the profession entirely.
-Even Burgess had stopped working in elections after being harassed in public by people upset Trump had lost the 2020 election, even though he had easily won the Minnesota county where she worked at the time.
+Across parts of the United States, local election officials exhausted by the harassment and demands of the job have retired or left the profession entirely.
+Even Burgess had stopped working in elections for a time after being harassed in public by people upset Trump had lost in 2020, even though he had easily won the Minnesota county where she worked at the time.

-After that election, she moved to North Carolina and was working at a beachside ice cream shop when she felt called to return to elections while watching fireworks on the Fourth of July.

-“I was like, I can’t not serve my country the way I have,” she said.
-“And coming from elections and knowing elections, I’m like, that’s something I can get back into.
-I can do elections again.”

 “It feels like you’re on the front line, but it’s a different front line.
 It’s the front line of democracy — not the front line of combat,” Burgess said.
 “But the way the country is divided at the moment, it feels like combat because every day you’re combatting some misinformation.”

-Among the many things for Burgess to do were security upgrades at the election office.

-Around the nation, personal safety and the security of election offices have become top concerns amid threats and harassment of election workers.

-Soon after Burgess said she was harassed at the coffee shop, she had a walk-through to discuss security measures to implement before the November election.
-Among the recommendations was placing a film over glass windows that can slow, but not stop, bullets.
+Among the recommendations was placing a film over the glass windows that can slow, but not stop, bullets.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP’s democracy initiative here.
 The AP is solely responsible for all content.